saucelabs/sauce-docs/docs/api-testing.md

 <h2>Testing Private APIs</h2>
 <p></p>
 <p>
 Use Sauce Connect Proxy to test APIs behind a firewall.
-This launches a secured tunnel between the Sauce Labs API Testing platform and your APIs.
-See <a href="/secure-connections/sauce-connect">Sauce Connect Proxy</a> for more information.
+This launches a secure tunnel between the Sauce Labs API Testing platform and your APIs.
+See <a href="/api-testing/sauce-connect/">Sauce Connect Proxy</a> for more information.
 </p>
 </div>
 </div>